 The Death Of Vagina: Mythmaking Voices

-Keyword: Care, Intimacy, Vegetal Queer Feminism, Active Passiveness, Co-making, Sympoiesis
+Keyword: Care, Vegetal Being, Eco Feminism, Active Passiveness, Sympoiesis

 © swan, KNCDC